microsoftgraph/entra-powershell/development-docs/design-guidelines/cmdlet-best-practices.md

 ### Output Type

 Specified by the `OutputType` attribute, this piece of metadata lets the user know what the type of the object returned by the cmdlet is (found in the **Outputs** section of a cmdlet's help content).
-The type specified here should always be a single element and not an enumeration of elements (_e.g._, `PSVirtualMachine` instead of `List<PSVirtualMachine>`).
+The type specified here should always be a single element and not an enumeration of elements.

 #### Valid Output Types